invertase/react-native-firebase/docs/auth/social-auth.md

 Ensure the "Apple" sign-in provider is enabled on the [Firebase Console](https://console.firebase.google.com/project/_/authentication/providers).

-Once setup, we can trigger an initial request to allow user to sign in with their Apple account, using a pre-rendered button the `react-native-apple-authentication` library provides:
+Once setup, we can trigger an initial request to allow the user to sign in with their Apple account, using a pre-rendered button the `react-native-apple-authentication` library provides:

 ```jsx